CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/11_SAFe-ART-Level-Events.md

 ## Overview

-In the context of the Scaled Agile Framework (SAFe), the Agile Release Train (ART) operates as a long-lived team of Agile teams, aligned to a common business and technology mission.
+In the context of the Scaled Agile Framework , the Agile Release Train (ART) operates as a long-lived team of Agile teams, aligned to a common business and technology mission.
 ART level events play a crucial role in coordinating efforts across teams, aligning them towards common objectives, and ensuring the successful delivery of value.
 This guide provides an in-depth exploration of these events, highlighting their significance and detailing the processes involved.

 ## 1. Preparing for PI Planning